 According to a report from the Surgeon General, the reduction in strength and stamina we associate with getting older results in part from getting less physical activity.
 And lack of activity is a real problem in our seniors: “By age 75, about one in three men and one in two women engage in no physical activity,” says the report.

 This is sobering news.
-Regular exercise not only reduces the risk of falls and accidents, it also lowers the risk of disease and improves mental health.
+Regular exercise not only reduces the risk of falls and accidents, it also lowers the risk of disease and improves senior mental health.
 However, there are a number of things communities can do to help, from providing physical activity programs specifically for seniors to encouraging gyms and other exercise facilities to accommodate older adults.

 Assuming a community provides sufficient opportunities for its seniors to get active, there is still one issue remaining: transportation.
 However, it turns out that providing seniors with transportation to parks or exercise facilities has benefits beyond just getting our loved ones to their activities.
 According to the UK study, seniors with free bus passes were more likely to be physically active in their everyday lives through “active travel.”